Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: The Creation of the GFIQA-20k Database

 To guide the freelancers on using the interface, we provided a training session for them.
 It contained 60 face images with given answers collected from the KonIQ-10k IQA database~\cite{hosu2020koniq}.
 After giving a quality rating for an image, freelancers could click a button to proceed to the next image.
-However, if the assessment result was incorrect, they were informed about that, and a range for the slider position was suggested.
-Freelancers could only proceed after having moved the slider into the correct range.
+However, if the assessment result was incorrect, they were informed of the incorrect assessment, and a range for the slider position was suggested.
+Freelancers could only proceed after having moved the slider into the suggested correct range.
+In the process of study, the duration of rating an image was recorded for further analysis.

 A total of 13 freelancers were hired to participate in this study, 7 of whom are visual arts professionals such as designers, graphics artists, and photographers.
-More importantly, they all had achieved an excellent performance in a previous IQA contest of ours (not published), which demonstrated their expertise in IQA.
-One freelancer quit the study after submitting 153 batches and the rest completed the entire study.
+More importantly, they all achieved excellent performance in a previous IQA contest of ours (not published), which demonstrated their expertise in IQA.
+One freelancer quit the study after submitting 153 batches, while the remaining freelancers completed the entire study.